 15.2.1.
 Use such monies received on behalf of one customer to pay another customer’s premium, before the premium is received from that other customer.
 However, we are not entitled to pay ourselves commissions before we receive the relevant premium from the customer;

 15.2.2.
-For the purpose of effecting a transaction on your behalf, pass your money to another intermediary, including those resident outside the UK who would therefore be subject to different legal and regulatory regimes.
+For the purpose of effecting a transaction on your behalf, pass your money to another intermediary, including those that reside outside the UK who would, therefore, be subject to different legal and regulatory regimes.
 In the event of a failure of the intermediary, this money may be treated in a different manner from that which would apply if the money were held by an intermediary in the UK.
 Please inform us if you do not agree to this.

 15.2.3.
 Retain for our own use, any interest earned on client money.

 15.3.
 Your money will be held as agent of the insurer, which means that when we have received your cleared premium, it is deemed to have been paid to the insurer.

 15.4.
 Unless we receive your written instruction to the contrary, we shall treat the receipt of payment from you and of any claim payment and/or refund of premium which fall due to you, as being with your informed consent to the payment of those monies into our Non-Statutory Trust bank account.

 15.5.
 A copy of the deed of trust is available on request or may be inspected at our premises during normal office hours.
 If you object to your money being held in a non-statutory trust account, you should advise us immediately.
 Otherwise, your agreement to pay the premium together with your acceptance of these terms of business will constitute your informed consent to our holding your money this way.

 16.1.
 Unless we have otherwise agreed with you in writing, we shall treat your instructions to us to place or renew your insurance cover as acceptance of the limitation of our liability to you and to any other person with an interest in your insurance cover, as follows;

 16.2.
 Except in respect of any claim: –

 resulting from our fraudulent act; or